 Nope!
-I love to use mustard as a slather for ribs (and briskets, and pork shoulders) because it acts as both a binder and a surface tenderizer.
+I love to use mustard as a slather for ribs (and briskets, and pork shoulders) because it acts as both a binder for the dry rub and a surface tenderizer.
 This helps create a really nice bark on the outside of smoked meats.
 You won’t actually taste the mustard when all is said and done.
-If you are allergic to mustard, I have had success with using hot sauces or viniagrette dressings to get similar results.
+If you are allergic to mustard, I have had success with using hot sauce or viniagrette dressings to get similar results.

 More Beef Ribs Recipes